Civil Defence Forces: Indictments

 In 2003 the Special Court for Sierra Leone was set up in cooperation with the United Nations to bring those responsible for the greatest crimes in the country's civil war to be prosecuted.
 Among the 13 convictions that were handed out were three prominent CDF members.
 The three men indicted were Allie Kondewa, Moinina Fofana and Samuel Hinga Norman.
-Each of these men had been decided upon as the central leaders of the CDF and the most responsible for the crimes after a thorough investigation by the Court, which took the testimonies of thousands of victims.
+Each had been identified as a central leader of the CDF and most responsible for the crimes after a thorough investigation by the court, which took the testimonies of thousands of victims.
 The trial began in July 2004 and concluded in September 2006.
 Before sentences could be handed out Samuel Hinga Norman died of natural causes during surgery in Dakar, Senegal.
 Fofana and Kondewa were found guilty of the charges of murder, pillage and the use of child soldiers and were sentenced to six and eight years respectively.
 In 2008 the appeal court changed the sentencing and gave Fofna fifteen years and Kondewa twenty years to be served out in Rwandan prison.